 Necrotizing soft tissue infection develops when the bacteria enters the body, usually through a minor cut or scrape.
-The bacteria begins to grow and release harmful substances (toxins) that kill tissue and affect blood flow to the area.
+The bacteria begin to grow and release harmful substances (toxins) that kill tissue and affect blood flow to the area.
+With flesh-eating strep, the bacteria also make chemicals that block the body's ability to respond to the organism.
 As the tissue dies, the bacteria enters the blood and rapidly spreads throughout the body.

 Symptoms may include: